 I have submitted papers with the DoE to request my student loans be dismissed due to the blatant misrepresentations made by Charter College, and hope that others, at least in the paralegal program, will do the same.
 Hopefully, enough complaints will tip the scales a bit further and end this horrible place for good.

-Review about: Charter College Program.
+Product or Service Mentioned: Charter College Program.

 Reason of review: Not as described.

 I didn't like: Waste of money and time, Horrible school.